Nevcairiel/LAVFilters/README.txt

 LAV Filters are a set of DirectShow filters based on the libavformat and libavcodec libraries from the ffmpeg project, which will allow you to play virtually any format in a DirectShow player.

-The filters are still under Development, so not every feature is finished, or every format supported.
+The filters are still under development, so not every feature is finished, or every format supported.

 Install
 =============================